PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 20:15:06
+Last updated: 2024-04-02 20:16:13
-Random Quote: We should all be thankful for those people who rekindle the inner spirit. - Albert Schweitzer
+Random Quote: We all live with the objective of being happy; our lives are all different and yet the same. - Anne Frank